 The do's and don'ts of greeting card design

 - Do your homework.
 A little time spent researching the market will save you a lot of time, money and frustration in the long run.

-- Do agree how you will be paid
+- Do agree how you will be paid.

-- Don't ever send originals.
+- Don't ever send original hard copies.

 - Don't waste your time sending a long letter of introduction.
 It invariably will not be read.